rrrraghav/practicum-take-home/README.md

 ## Submitting
-Before your interview, please make sure to commit and push your solutions!
+In order to submit, please commit your changes and email a link to your fork to Dr. Fontenot: m.fontenot@northeastern.edu.
+Please create a commit for your submission of **each** task

 ## General Advice
-Your interview can be very successful with imperfect solutions to the provided problems.
-Do your best, and come in to your interview with ideas on how to improve your code (and ours as well)!
+Your take home can be very successful with imperfect solutions to the provided problems.
+Do your best, and come in to any interviews with ideas on how to improve your code (and ours as well)!